afritz1/OpenTESArena/README.md

 ## Current status

-August 19th, 2016:
+August 27th, 2016:

 This project is early in development.

-The game world is currently a barebones test city with some textured blocks, stone arches, and day/night cycles.
+The game world is currently a barebones test city with some buildings and day/night cycles.
 No jumping, collision, or sprites yet (they're only in my test project).
 A few of the menus work, including most of character creation.
+The game interface icons (attack, magic, etc.) do nothing yet.

 Here are some hotkeys in the game world:
 - Tab - character sheet and inventory